Unmasking the EU’s coronavirus recovery fund — the fine print | DW | 21.07.2020

 The €390 billion pot of grant aid is an important element of the agreement.
 That money will come from the €750 billion fund, known officially as 'Next Generation EU'.
 The European Commission will borrow all that money, issuing bonds with maturities of three to 30 years.
 The plan is to start repaying the money from 2027 on, with the tab to be settled by 2058.

-Sealed with an elbow: European Council President Charles Michel and European Commission President Ursula Von Der Leyen do an elbow bump after a marathon summit.
+Sealed with an elbow: European Council President Charles Michel and European Commission President Ursula Von Der Leyen after a marathon summit.

 Of that €390 billion, around €312.5 billion (80%) will be allocated to the so-called EU Recovery and Resilience Facility.
 Member states will access their share of the €312.5 billion from 2021 to 2023.
 The rest of the €390 billion grant fund — €77.5 billion — will be added to existing EU budgetary programs which offer grant aid.